HMAS Waterhen

 The present HMAS Waterhen is located on the shores of Sydney Harbour at Waverton on a land area that was originally granted to Edward Wollstonecraft and passed to his business partner Alexander Berry in 1832.
 Today it owes its geography to the need in the 1930s for a graving dock facility for the RAN.
 The cliff which forms the 'back wall' is a result of quarrying operations which saw stone removed from the Waverton site to Potts Point to form the Captain Cook Dock and the land bridge between Potts Point and Garden Island, which was actually a true island at that time.

-After World War II the site reverted to a storage depot until HMAS Waterhen was commissioned on 5 December 1962 to serve as a support base for the six Ton Class Mine Sweepers, HMA Ships Teal, Ibis, Snipe, Gull, Hawk and Curlew, acquired from the Royal Navy in the 1960s.
+After the Second World War the site reverted to a storage depot until HMAS Waterhen was commissioned on 5 December 1962 to serve as a support base for the six Ton Class Mine Sweepers, HMA Ships Teal, Ibis, Snipe, Gull, Hawk and Curlew, acquired from the Royal Navy in the 1960s.
 This was the first small ship base of this nature and was also home to the Mobile Clearance Diving Team.
 With a complement of 85 Officers and Sailors, the base had no accommodation, so the River Class frigate HMAS Culgoa was relocated to the northern wharf and put into use as a barracks ship.

 In March 1969 HMAS Waterhen became the first base for the first fully Australian designed and built Naval craft, the Attack Class Patrol Boats and the Commanding Officer HMAS Waterhen also became Commander Australian Mine Warfare and Patrol Boat Forces (COMAUSMINPAB).
 The Attack Class Patrol Boats were superseded by the Fremantle Class Patrol Boats to HMAS Cairns and Darwin Naval Base.
 The role of COMAUSMINPAB was divided into Commander Australian Patrol Boat Force (COMAUSPABFOR) who relocated to HMAS Cairns, and Commander Australian Warfare Force (COMAUSMINFOR) who remained as Commanding Officer HMAS Waterhen.
 COMAUSMINFOR was subsequently changed to Commander Australian Mine Warfare and Clearance Diving Forces (COMAUSMINDIVFOR), a more complete reflection of the composition of the Australian Mine Countermeasures Force.
 In early 2000, following a broad restructure of the Navy, this title developed into Commander Australian Navy Mine Warfare and Clearance Diving Group (COMAUSNAVMCDGRP).